Wisemonk Team

 Here is why the bot model works in practice:

-• Reduced risk: The private partner manages infrastructure setup, regulatory compliance, and local expertise during the build phase and operate phase, enabling low risk market entry.
+• Reduced risk: The partner carries infrastructure setup, regulatory compliance, and local expertise through the build and operate phases, which is what makes a low-risk market entry possible.

 • Lower upfront capital: You avoid heavy project financing and public funds-style exposure while still building a private entity through a structured bot agreement.